xtuml/bridgepoint/doc-bridgepoint/notes/10525_deployments/10525_deployments_dnt.md

 6.2.2.1 File browsing

-Two new bridges in the `Utilities` EE were created to support file browsing. `selectFiles` takes a string parameter `ext` and returns an object of type `instance` (mapped to `Object` in Java).
+Two new bridges in the `Utilities` EE were created to support file browsing.
+`selectFiles` takes a string parameter `ext` and returns an object of type `instance` (mapped to `Object` in Java).
 When invoked, a file browser is brought up to the user.
 After the user selects one or more files and confirms or cancels, the bridge returns an object which is an iterator (instance `java.util.Iterator`) over the pathnames of the selected files.
 If `ext` is not an empty string, it is used to filter only files of the given extension.
-Another bridge `getNextString` has been implemented which takes an parameter `string_iterator` and returns a string.
+Another bridge `getNextString` has been implemented which takes a parameter `string_iterator` and returns a string.
 If the input iterator has a "next" string, it is returned, otherwise empty string is returned.
 These two bridges can be used in a pattern like the following to print out the pathnames of all